Good, Better, Best: How to Become a Tech-Powered Nonprofit

 Tools for frontline fundraisers not only put data into the hands of the people who can use it to raise money for your organization, but also allow development staff to update donor records and perform other key tasks without adding to the CRM administrator’s workload.

-How to Evolve Your Systems from Good to Better to Best
+How to Improve Your Nonprofit Technology from Good to Better to Best

 Once your organization begins to embrace technology as a tool for efficiency and sustainable stewardship, it’s still important to recognize where you stand on the continuum of making full use of your technological resources.